coltonehrman/books/html/chapters/2/README.md

 Click Enter to load the HTML file into Chrome.

-You should see a blank white screen showing, and Chrome may also display the **File** icon to the right of the URL bar, indicated it is displaying from a file instead of from the internet. _This is how you develop with HTML locally without having to go through the internet._
+You should see a blank white screen showing, and Chrome may also display the **File** icon to the left of the URL bar, indicated it is displaying from a file instead of from the internet. _This is how you develop with HTML locally without having to go through the internet._

 ![Step 12](./step-12.png)

 #### Step 4: Re-loading Chrome when the file changes

-You can click the **Reload** icon to the right of the URL bar anytime the you edit and save the file to display the latest changes.
+You can click the **Reload** icon to the left of the URL bar anytime the you edit and save the file to display the latest changes.

 ![Step 13](./step-13.png)